Immediate methods of payment 003-10030000

 - NPP payments are delivered to the customer in real time

-- The customer's account must be enabled for NPP by their bank or financial institution ('NPP reachable') to receive payment via NPP
+- The customer's account must be enabled for NPP by their financial institution ('NPP reachable') to receive payment via NPP

 - SDDE operates Monday to Friday between 8:30am-4pm AEST, excluding national public holidays